bson/filtergen/README.md

 labels as desired.

-Note that when a schematic is appended in KiCAD all reference IDs are reset, for this reason the filters are generated unannotated.
-It would just be confusing not to.
-When stages are printed during generation the components are named according to this reference stage:
+Note that when a schematic is appended in KiCAD all reference IDs are reset, and when annotated will be fit into the existing schematic.
+When stage component value are printed during generation the components re named according to this reference stage:

 ![alt text](doc/refstage.png "Reference Schematic for Component Values")